 Data product delivery

 The Product Specification may define the delivery medium (such as DVD or a web service) for each identified scope in the Specification.
 This is an optional section, but it includes the structure of delivered data products, and is therefore important where data is delivered to systems that include a level of data automation where standardized delivery structures may be automated.
-It is also useful to specify when data products are delivered in different formats, such as SENC delivery.
-Data being delivered to ECDIS and similar systems generally expect exchange sets.
-S-100 includes a description of an S-100 exchange set for the interchange of geospatial data and its relevant metadata (reproduced in Figure A-6-8 below), and details can be found in S-100 Part 4a, Appendix 4a-D.
+It is also useful to specify when data products are delivered in different formats.
+Data being delivered to ECDIS and similar systems generally expects exchange sets.
+S-100 includes a description of an S-100 exchange set for the interchange of geospatial data and its relevant metadata (reproduced in Figure A-6-7 below), and details can be found in S-100 Part 17.